Incomplete Answers

 If God is good, why does he let us endure so much misery?
 If he hates to see us suffer, why does he not do more to prevent affliction?
 Why does he not bless us with more abundance if he truly loves us?

-Jesus underscored these questions.
+The earthly ministry of Jesus underscored these questions.

 God has determined that we already have enough information to trust him in all circumstances.
-We may need to trust him by faith when the going gets tough, but the justification for faith is always present and sufficient.
+We may need to trust him by faith when the going gets tough, but the justification for our faith is always present and sufficient.

-To demand that God answer our “why” questions before we trust him is to suggest his current level of disclosure is inadequate and his determination to the contrary is incorrect.
+To demand that God answer all our “why” questions before we trust him is to suggest his current level of disclosure is inadequate and his determination to the contrary is incorrect.
 Moreover, this requirement implies our judgment is better than his.